 Living in Phuket

 Many westerners have made Phuket their home.
-It is impossible to give an exact number but somewhere between 10,000 to 20,000 is the common estimate.
+It is impossible to give an exact number but estimates range between 10,000 to 30,000.
 Phuket offers the charms of a tropical island with the amenities of a western country.
-The cost of living means that ex-pats can have a quality of life that is far higher than they could afford at home.
+The cost of living allows many ex-pats a higher quality of life than they could afford at home.

 The country is politically stable compared to many other tropical nations.
 Yes, there is a history of military coups.
-However, most of them are bloodless and any conflict invariably takes place in Bangkok.
-In the rest of the country, life continues as normal.
-The locals are friendly and tolerant, and visa rules are relatively generous.
+However, any conflict invariably takes place in Bangkok while in the rest of the country life continues as normal.
+The locals are friendly and tolerant, and visa rules are relatively kind.

 All kinds of people settle in Phuket.
 Many retirees take advantage of Thailand's retirement visas for over 50s, knowing their pensions will go much further than at home.
 There are many foreigners working in Phuket - mostly in the tourism sector.
 Another group is those with visas for supporting Thai spouses and dependants.
-There are yet more people who stay in Phuket by doing a visa run every month and have been doing so for years.
+There are yet more people who stay in Phuket by doing regular visa runs or who stay 6-months a year.
 Many offshore workers make Phuket their home.
 Their high incomes allow them a great lifestyle in Phuket and they do not need to worry about special visas as they can return to work before their tourist visas expire.

 Visas